 How Frequently Can Food Allergen Information Change?

-As of 2022, in the UK there are 14 major food allergies that must be declared, and allergy information updates will depend largely on the Food Standards Agency (FSA).
+As of 2022, in the UK there are 14 main food allergies that must be declared, and allergy information updates will depend largely on the Food Standards Agency (FSA).
 The FSA set up the Food Allergy and Intolerance Research Programme to research food allergies and provide the public and food businesses with the most recent information on allergens.
-Potential allergen changes are on the horizon with proposals from the Owen’s Law campaign being discussed by the FSA, which you can learn more about here.
+Potential allergen changes are on the horizon with proposals from the Owen’s Law campaign being discussed by the FSA.

 If you have a fish allergy, the best way to stay ahead of the curve is to keep up to date with the FSA’s allergy alert.
 You will get information on allergy errors and product recalls that could endanger consumers, and receive up-to-date allergy information.